vivaanjhaveri/Real-Estate-Listing-Tracker/README.md

 ---
 ## User Stories
 - As a user, I want to be able to browse groceries by the categories listed above.
-- As a user, I want to be able to see a picture of the groceries while browsing.
 - As a user, I want to see any available discounts or offers.
 - As a user, I want to be able to add and remove groceries from my cart with ease.
 - As a user, I want to be able to add multiple quantities of the same item to my cart.
 - As a user, I want to be able to view my current bill at any time.
-- As a user, I want to be able to save my address(es).
 - As a user, I want to be able to pay my bill online (by a credit card transaction).
-- As a user, I want to be able to exit the application at any time.
-- As a user, I want to be able to save my cart by saving it to file.
-- As a user, I want to be able to return to my cart by loading it from file.